Treating Plantar Fasciitis

 Not running on hard or uneven ground

-Using orthoses, if recommended, in your shoes and house slippers
+Using orthoses, supportive footwear, or heel pads, if recommended, in your shoes and house slippers

 If surgery is needed